Dance theory has become nowadays a wide subject. It is a young academic discipline that was born around the beginning of the XX century.

 As any autonomous practical discipline, dance has of course its own vocabulary or terminology invented by dancers, choreographers or teachers.
 According to philosophers, some words are more important than others because they determine reality… and they work over those…

-Before giving you an example of that, remember that you can visit our DANCE TERMS page, in case you are looking for a definition.
+Before giving you an example of that, remember that you can visit our page about dance terms, in case you are looking for a definition.

 So, for example, a very important concept in the dance universe is carried by the word ‘body’.
 This word has been of such importance for dance theory, that there’s actually an entire research branch called ‘theories of body’.
 The word has been studied from various scientific perspectives till the point of being denied as an appropriate concept (that is ONE theory…)!